-The computer's PC Card slots are available for storing data and expanding the communication capabilities of the computer.
-The computer supports standard Type I, II, and III PC Cards (PCMCIA and CardBus), and can hold two Type I or II cards or one Type III card.
+The computer's PC Card slot is available for storing data and expanding the communication capabilities of the computer.
+The computer supports standard Type I, II, and III PC Cards (PCMCIA and CardBus).
+You can insert one card of any type.